tomacheese/ElitesRNGAuraObserver/docs/en/installation/configuration.md

 ![Settings screen of Elite's RNG Aura Observer](/docs/assets/installation/settings-ui.png)

-To open the settings screen, double-click the application icon in the taskbar or right-click and select `Settings`.
+To open the settings screen, double-click the application icon in the task tray or right-click and select `Settings`.

 ## Monitored Log File Path